Key takeaways

 1. Verify your insurance.
 Before your first appointment, we check whether your plan covers Zepbound, what your copay structure looks like, and whether prior authorization is required.

 2. Connect you to savings programs.
 We enroll eligible patients in the Eli Lilly savings card, help activate the card, and ensure it is applied at the pharmacy.
-If you qualify for self-pay programs or patient assistance, we guide you through those as well.
+If self-pay options are a better fit, we help you navigate those current LillyDirect pathways.

 3. Explore all options.
 If Zepbound is not covered or remains too expensive after savings programs, we evaluate alternatives — including other covered GLP-1 medications, appeal strategies, and the sleep apnea coverage pathway.